team4909/2018-Core/README.md

 - CouchDB on Azure VM

 ### Offline Usage
-All data will be replicated locally in PouchDB or CouchDB, while the website will be cached for offline access using HTML5 [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) and [ServiceWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers).
+All data will be replicated locally in PouchDB or CouchDB, while the website will be cached for offline access using HTML5 [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) and [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers).

 ### Third-Party Data
 To help scouts, TGA will reference third-party APIs to obtain team names, event schedules and official match results using the [TBA API v3](https://github.com/fletch3555/tba-api-client-javascript) and [FMS Events API v2](https://frcevents2.docs.apiary.io/#).
 If internet access is not available or should circumstances change, manual override will also be supported.

-### Accessing the Raw Data
+### Accessing the Database
-To leverage the data collected by TGA for your own analytics, you may __replicate__ from the TGA CouchDB server using your existing credentials.
+To leverage the data collected by TGA for additional analysis, you may __replicate__ from the TGA CouchDB server using your existing credentials.
 The data is stored in a [JSON](https://www.json.org) format.

+TGA CouchDB Server: `tga-cloud.team4909.org:5984`

 ## Scout Input Interface Design
 ### General Data Points